adamkoro/Home-dashboard/README.md

 - You can save links into this app and backend will check if available or not.
 If not the color of the link box will be red.
 - Oauth2 with Firebase and Github.
-- Links stored into MariaDB.
+- Links stored in MariaDB.

 ## Architecture